 If you don’t have a gym or a boxing club nearby, try watching instructional videos on the internet.

-Buy a good quality punching bag.
-It better to buy a punching bag made up of heavy-duty leather, vinyl or canvas.
-The average punching bag weight is around 80 pounds , but some lightweight bags can be 35 pounds and heavy bags can reach up to 200 pounds.
+Buy a good-quality punching bag: It is better to buy a punching bag made up of heavy-duty leather, vinyl, or canvas.
+The average punching bag weight is around 80 pounds, but some lightweight bags can be 35 pounds and heavy bags can reach up to 200 pounds.

 For general fitness and improving your punch accuracy, choose a lighter bag.

-Use boxing gloves hand protection.
-If you are using the punching bag punching bag on a regular basis, buy a pair of quality boxing gloves with a thick padding to avoid any kind of injury to your hands.
+Use boxing gloves for hand protection: If you are using the punching bag on a regular basis, buy a pair of quality boxing gloves with thick padding to avoid any kind of injury to your hands.

 You can also use hand wraps under your gloves for reducing the impact further and for additional protection.

-Dress properly.
-Keep your loose or long hair pulled back, dress in the fitness clothes that fit well your form but do not restrict your movement, and wear good quality shoes and socks.
-It’s important to dress the proper way, so that you do not get your clothing caught by the swinging bag.
+Dress properly: Keep your loose or long hair pulled back, dress in fitness clothes that fit well your form but do not restrict your movement, and wear good quality shoes and socks.
+It’s important to dress the proper way so that you do not get your clothing caught by the swinging bag.

 Wearing good shoes would help you prevent slipping

-Learn the different types of punches and kicks.
-Some of the basic ones you can start out with, would be hook, lead, and elbow strikes, uppercut strikes, and knee, front, and roundhouse kicks.
+Learn the different types of punches and kicks: Some of the basic ones you can start out with would be the hook, lead, and elbow strikes, uppercut strikes, and knee, front, and roundhouse kicks.

 Read a punching bag guide or browse some online videos to review any technique that you might have not learned at the boxing club or gym.

-Choose a location to hang the bag.
-You should choose a place where you have plenty of space to move around the punching bag and to accommodate the swinging bag.
+Choose a location to hang the bag: You should choose a place where you have plenty of space to move around the punching bag and accommodate the swinging bag.
 The space shouldn’t have barriers and debris.

-Connect the swivel hook and the eyebolt with an S hook.
-The S hook will allow an easy connection between the eyebolt and swivel hook.
+Connect the swivel hook and the eyebolt with an S hook: The Shook will allow an easy connection between the eyebolt and the swivel hook.

-Installing a wall mount or a stand.
-If you don’t have the opportunity to hang your bag, a wall mount or stand can be quiet good alternatives.
-Make sure to follow the instructions that comes with them to ensure safety.
+Installing a wall mount or a stand: If you don’t have the opportunity to hang your bag, a wall mount or stand can be a quite good alternative.
+Make sure to follow the instructions that come with them to ensure safety.

-Wall mounts are quiet sturdy, but they limit the swing of the bag and your movements around the bag.
+Wall mounts are quite sturdy, but they limit the swing of the bag and your movements around the bag.
 Kicks and punch angles also become more difficult to set up with them.